-This appliance has been tested for capacity and efficiency in accordance with A.H.R.I.
-Standards and will provide many years of safe and dependable comfort, providing it is properly installed and maintained.
+The unit has been tested and certified by AHRI for capacity and efficiency and will provide many years of safe and dependable comfort, providing it is properly installed and maintained.
 Abuse, improper use, and/or improper maintenance can shorten the life of the appliance and create unsafe hazards.
 Please read all instructions before installing the unit.